-- (a) the type of Dispatch Advisory; - (b) the date and time that the Dispatch Advisory is released; - (c) the time period for which the Dispatch Advisory is expected to apply; - (d) details of the situation that the Dispatch Advisory relates to, including the location, extent and seriousness of the situation; - (e) any actions System Management plans to take in response to the situation; - (f) any actions Market Participants and Network Operators are required to take in response to the situation; and - (g) any actions Market Participants may voluntarily take in response to the situation.
+- (a) [Blank] - (b) the date and time that the Dispatch Advisory is released; - (c) the time period for which the Dispatch Advisory is expected to apply; - (cA) the operating state to be applicable, or expected to be applicable, at different times during the time period to which the Dispatch Advisory relates; - (d) details of the situation that the Dispatch Advisory relates to, including the location, extent and seriousness of the situation; - (e) any actions System Management plans to take in response to the situation; - (f) any actions Market Participants and Network Operators are required to take in response to the situation; and - (g) any actions Market Participants may voluntarily take in response to the situation. - 7.11.6A.
+If System Management must issue directions to a Market Participant or a Network Operator under a High Risk Operating State or an Emergency Operating State prior to issuing a Dispatch Advisory then System Management may issue such directions as if a Dispatch Advisory had been issued provided that it informs the relevant Market Participant or Network Operator of the applicable operating state as soon as practical.